sirthias/parboiled2/README.rst

 ----------

-Sometimes you might find yourself in a situation where you'd like to DRY up your grammar definition by factoring out common constructs in several rule definitions in a "meta-rule" that modifies/decorates other rules.
+Sometimes you might find yourself in a situation where you'd like to DRY up your grammar definition by factoring out common constructs from several rule definitions in a "meta-rule" that modifies/decorates other rules.
-Essentially you'd like to write something like this (which is *not* directly possible):
+Essentially you'd like to write something like this (*illegal* code!):

 .. code:: Scala